 The scope of the serious incidents indicator is NQF approved services.
 Under regulation, an NQF approved service must notify the regulatory authority (within 24 hours) of any serious incident that involves a child that was being educated and cared for by an ECEC service.

-Serious incidents includes any incidents: involving the death of a child; involving serious injury or trauma to, or illness of, a child; where the attendance of emergency services was sought (or ought reasonably to have been sought); and where a child has been locked in/out, removed from the premises in contravention of regulations, or is unaccounted for — see the 'Key terms and references' tab.
+Serious incidents includes any incidents: involving the death of a child; involving serious injury or trauma to, or illness of, a child; where the attendance of emergency services was sought (or ought reasonably to have been sought); and where a child has been locked in/out, removed from the premises in contravention of regulations, or is unaccounted for — see the 'Explanatory material' tab.

 A low or decreasing rate of serious incidents may suggest safer ECEC services.
 Caution should be used in interpreting results within and across jurisdictions as variations may be affected by differences in the number of children (or hours of service delivery) per service.
 Nationally comparable data are not currently available on the number of children enrolled (or hours of service delivery provided) in NQF approved services.
 It should also be noted that the rate of serious incidents reflects the reporting practices of approved providers which can vary.

-Nationally in 2020-21, there were 125.2 serious incidents per 100 NQF approved services, up from 103.3 in 2019-20, and the highest for the five years of available data (figure 3.7).
-The majority related to incidents involving the serious injury or trauma to, or illness of, a child (78.9 per cent of all serious incidents) followed by incidents where the attendance of emergency services was sought (or ought reasonably to have been sought) (11.5 per cent) (table 3A.34).
+Nationally in 2021-22, there were 123.8 serious incidents per 100 NQF approved services, down slightly from 125.2 in 2020-21, but still the second highest for the six years of available data (figure 3.7).
+The majority related to incidents involving the serious injury or trauma to, or illness of, a child (78.1 per cent of all serious incidents) followed by incidents where the attendance of emergency services was sought (or ought reasonably to have been sought) (12.5 per cent) (table 3A.34).